meilisearch/meilisearch/README.md

 We also deliver an **out-of-the-box web interface** in which you can test MeiliSearch interactively.

 You can access the web interface in your web browser at the root of the server.
 The default URL is [http://127.0.0.1:7700](http://127.0.0.1:7700).
 All you need to do is open your web browser and enter MeiliSearch’s address to visit it.
-This will lead you to a web page with a search bar that allows you to search in a given set of documents.
+This will lead you to a web page with a search bar that will allow you to search in the selected index.

 ### Documentation